 Lunarwilds are an infectious species, with the bite of any Lunarwild having a high likelihood of inducing the transmutation into the species.
 However, they can only infect organic or semi-organic beings; they cannot infect machines, spirits, and magical constructs.

 Once an individual is bitten, they will experience symptoms of fever, restlessness, and insomnia.
 They also have more energy, counteracting the typical effects of sleep deprivation.
 These last for around three days before returning to a mostly stable state, if with gradually increasing strength.
 When the next full moon comes, around a month after the bite, then a transformation will be triggered.
+This first transformation does not require being bathed in the light of the full moon, but the individual will become very agitated trying to get somewhere to bathe in the moonlight; they will not have full cognition during their first transformation, but it can be more confusing and distressing if the transformation is done away from the moonlight.

 Base form: